 - Spend $300 or more in a single store up to 60 days before leaving Australia and make sure you get a tax invoice.

-- Bring the goods and services tax invoice to a TRS facility along with your passport and boarding pass to a TRS facility no less than 30 minutes before your flight departs.
+- Bring the item purchased as well as the tax invoice, your passport and boarding pass to a TRS facility no less than 30 minutes before your flight departs.
 The facilities are located beyond Customs and Immigration at the international terminals in Sydney, Brisbane, Melbourne, Perth, Cairns, Adelaide, Darwin and the Gold Coast.

 - The GST rebate is calculated by dividing the GST-inclusive price by 11.
 (You'll get $60 back from a $660 purchase).
 For wine, you'll get a 14.5% refund.